Frequently Asked Questions

 No. We always start by attempting to place each student in his or her primary choice and only look at the alternates if the class is filled or if a student’s application is not competitive for his or her primary choice.

 Is the time listed for homework accurate, or is that just how long it takes other students who aren’t as smart as I am?

 The homework hours listed represent the average time to complete homework (not including studying) reported by the previous year’s classes.
 It is safe to expect that the amount of homework you do will be somewhere within the range given.

 I didn’t learn as much as I would have liked in my math class this year.
 Can I repeat a math class in the Secondary Division that I have already taken at my regular school?

-No, we do not allow Secondary Division students to repeat math classes.
+We typically do not allow Secondary Division students to repeat math classes.
 Instead, we suggest that you consider taking a 5-unit math elective for which you have completed the prerequisites or a course in another field of study.
-See Mathematics Application & Placement.

 How are financial aid awards determined?

 Financial aid awards are based on total family resources, determined in part by tax returns and schedules.
 We make every effort to help families with limited resources; however, we are often unable to offer full financial aid, and families who receive full financial aid for tuition will still need to pay the course's facilities fee.
-See Tuition & Payment > Financial Aid.
+See Financial Aid.

 A drastic change in my financial situation is not reflected on my tax return.
 What should I do?